China-U.S. Relations - Biden

 - Chinese citizens suffering violent attacks

-The fundamental reason for the deadlock in China-US relations is that some in the US always see China as an "imaginary enemy," Xie told Sherman.
-"Washington has been trying to contain China, thinking that will solve its problems, as if the only way for the US to become great again is to contain China's development," Xie said.
+The fundamental reason for the deadlock in China-US relations was that some in the US always see China as an "imaginary enemy," Xie told Sherman.
+"Washington has been trying to contain China, thinking that will solve its problems, as if the only way for the US to become great again was to contain China's development," Xie said.

 "China must accelerate the building of its comprehensive strength and prepare for the worst-case scenario of escalating confrontation with the US and its main allies.
 The US wants to use strategic containment to crush China, and we must use continuous development and strength building to crush the US' will."